kukuu/microfrontends/README.md

 - Simplified Maintenance and Troubleshooting: Microfrontends facilitate easier maintenance and troubleshooting.
 Each microfrontend is isolated, making it easier to identify and fix issues within a specific area without affecting the entire application.
 It also simplifies testing, reduces the risk of regressions, and enables faster bug resolution.

 ### Cons
-While Microfrontends offer numerous benefits, they also introduce additional complexity and require careful consideration of factors such as inter-microfrontend communication, routing, and data management.
+While Microfrontends offer numerous benefits, they also introduce additional complexity and require careful consideration of factors such as:
+- Inter-microfrontend communication
+- Routing
+- Data management.

 Microfrontends may not be the ideal solution for all applications or organizations, so it's essential to evaluate the specific requirements, complexity, and trade-offs involved in each individual case.

 ## Single SPA v Module Federation:
 The main difference between module federation and single-spa is the way they handle the sharing, and reuse of modules.